nevencaplar/AGN-Variability-Simulations/README.md

 ---

 Parameter which determines if you are using broken power-law or log-normal description for the PDF.
 If you are using broken power-law, log-normal parameters are ignored and vice-versa.
+NOTE that you have to modify relationship between Limit_in and Limit_acc_in parameters, depending on which function you are using here, as described below.

 	PDF_in=1